EfrainAD/100-Days-of-JavaScript/README.md

 ## Day TwentyOne
 <p>Learned tat classList.toggle has a second pram that is a condition.
 That ocntrol if it can be added or removed, function as an if condition on if it can me added or removed.</p>

+## Day TwentyTwo
+<p>this. does not seem to work the way I thought I could use it.
+I need to keep an eye open for that.</p>